The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Simulation Experiments

 \subsubsection{Small Models}

 \seclabel{disc-small}

-\gls{see} captures similar or better surface coverage than all of the tested volumetric approaches on every small model using fewer views, less travel distance and a shorter observation time.
-It also attains greater surface coverage per unit of travel distance than all of the volumetric approaches on every model.
+\gls{see} captures similar or better surface coverage than all of the volumetric approaches on every small model using less travel distance and a shorter observation time.
+It also attains equivalent or greater surface coverage per view than all of the volumetric approaches on every model for $50$\%, $75$\% and $100$\% of the maximum number of views taken.

 \gls{see} obtains higher surface coverage than all of the volumetric approaches on every small model except for the Newell Teapot.
-It achieves marginally lower surface coverage on the Newell Teapot but requires fewer views, a shorter travel distance and less observation time to do so.
-This is because sensor noise causes the intersections between the teapot body and the spout/handle to be prematurely classified as fully observed.
+It achieves marginally lower surface coverage on the Newell Teapot but requires a shorter travel distance and less observation time to do so.
+This is because sensor noise causes the intersections between the teapot body and the handle to be prematurely classified as fully observed.

-\gls{see} achieves greater surface coverage per unit of computational time than all of the volumetric approaches on every small model except for the Stanford Armadillo and Helix, where it slightly underperforms the RSV volumetric approach.
-On both of these models SEE took similar \gls{nbv} planning time but more path planning time than RSV.
-This was a result of difficult-to-reach views that observed the undersides of the arms and torso for the Armadillo and the interior surfaces of the spiral for the Helix.
+\gls{see} achieves greater surface coverage per unit of travel distance and observation time than all of the volumetric approaches on every small model when considering the maximum number of views taken.
+For $75$\% of the maximum views taken, \gls{see} achieves equivalent or greater surface coverage per unit of travel distance and observation time than all but one volumetric approach on every model except the Stanford Bunny and Stanford Armadillo, where RSV achieves a greater surface coverage per unit of travel distance.
+For $50$\% of the maximum views taken, \gls{see} achieves equivalent or greater surface coverage per unit of travel distance and observation time than most of the volumetric approaches on every model, except for RSE and RSV which achieve greater coverage relative to both metrics.

+This demonstrates that these volumetric approaches are initially able to attain greater surface coverage in less time and distance than \gls{see} but that their progress slows as they approach a complete observation since they require more time and distance to capture measurements from surfaces that are challenging to observe (e.g., between the folds of the Dragon and inside the Helix), resulting in a worse overall observation efficiency than \gls{see}.